justin-calleja/Gut-wiki/Install.md

 ## Installing from in-editor Godot Asset Lib
 __3.0 NOTE__ The latest version of Gut still works with 3.0 but you won't find it in the Asset Library (you can only associate a single version with a plugin).
 Instead install by downloading from Github.

+Follow the instructions or checkout this tutorial by Rainware:  https://www.youtube.com/watch?v=vBbqlfmcAlc

 1. Click the AssetLib button at the top of the editor
 1. Search for "Gut"
 1. Click it.